 Prospero Pulma – Prospero’s works have appeared online on Every Day Fiction, Every Day Poets, Flashes in the Dark, Pure Slush, Short-Story.me, and Short-Story.net.
 Major magazines, newspapers, a flash fiction anthology, and an essay collection in the Philippines have also published his works.
 One of his flash fiction stories has been selected for The Best of Every Day Fiction Four anthology.

-Pam Ramage - Pam began writing for children after joining Ayr Writers Club.
-She has had stories published in various children’s magazines, including Twinkle, Bimbo & Pippin – 2 stories in Story Teller and stories broadcast on Radio Scotland.
+Pam Ramage – began writing for children after joining Ayr Writers Club.
+She has had stories published in various children’s magazines, including Twinkle, Bimbo & Pippin (also Annuals) – 2 stories in Story Teller and stories broadcast on Radio Scotland.
 She wrote scripts for Postman Pat magazine and scripts for Radio Ulster’s Schools Programmes.
 She wrote commissioned stories for the children’s page in My Weekly and has stories in 3 anthologies.
-‘Christmas Short Story Anthology’(Kindle Edition) is available from Amazon.
-The Magic Sponge appeared on television as a cartoon.
+‘Christmas Short Story Anthology'(Kindle Edition) is available from Amazon.

 NA Randall – is the author of the unpublished novels, The Butterfly and the Wheel, Trust No One, and The Holy Drinker, the short story collection, Tales of Ordinary Sadness, and a volume of poetry, The Careless Loves of a Casual Nazi.
 Samples of his work can be viewed at www.narandall.blogspot.com